 Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of changes in total other-post employment benefits liability and related ratios, schedules of proportionate share of the City's net pension liability and schedules of the City's contributions for PERS, MPORS, and FURS pension plans, and budgetary comparison information for the general fund and major special revenue funds, as listed in the table of contents, be presented to supplement the basic financial statements.
-Such information is the responsibility of management and, although not a part of the basic financial statements in an appropriate operational, economic, or historical context.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We do not express an opinion or provide any assurance.